derekm1986/aeroroute/README.md

 # aeroroute

-I work in the aviation industry and am trying to make a program that can read flight plan routes and calculate how long it is.
+I work in the aviation industry and am trying to make a program that can read flight plan routes and calculate how long they are.

 I am still learning and as I have time I am trying to improve the program.